flywheel-io/hpc-client/doc/3-cluster-install.md

 ### Folder settings
-There are four different directories/folders that one might consider changing.
-The <br/>
+There are four different directories/folders that one should consider.
+Three of these <br/>
 default folders can be changed by exporting/setting the corresponding environment <br/>
 variable in `fw-cast/settings/credentials.sh`